 - Vinyl masters

 Please tell me before I start mastering what formats you will need so that I know what to do.
 Some formats will be free of charge, some other formats I will charge.
 Check my rates page for more info.
-By default you will receive masters in 16bit 44.1khz and hi-res 24bit format.
+If I didn’t hear what file formats you want, you will receive masters in 16bit 44.1khz and hi-res 24bit format.

 In the modern world most music ends up on a digital platform or streaming service like Spotify.
 This means that you need to take certain things into account.
 I made a dedicated webpage on how to deal with these kind of things.